 The sender domain must have a DKIM record.

 There is at least one verified signature in the message.

 To search for, import or export enforced peers, perform similar operations as described in the previous step.

-If a sender domain is specified in both the ignored peer list and enforced peer list, Trend Micro Email Security skips DKIM verification for email messages from this domain.
+The ignored peer list takes precedence over the enforced peer list.
+If a message matches both the ignored peer list and enforced peer list, Trend Micro Email Security skips DKIM verification for the message.

 All the settings you added take effect only when you click Add.